NaN-NaN-sempai/Windows-App-Folder/README.md

 Windows App Folder is an Windows app made with Electron.js, it creates stylized folders for Apps or Files that you place inside of it based on [Samsung app folders on android](https://i.redd.it/m9pgij1fv4761.jpg).

+> The download link was not created yet, for now compile it yourself using the [Compiling Guide](#compiling).

-You can use [this link (not created yed)](./) to download the compiled project and just use it or check the code, edit and compile it on your computer.
+You can use [this link (not working)](./) to download the compiled project and just use it or check the code, edit and compile it on your computer.

 The project uses [electron-acrylic-window](https://www.npmjs.com/package/electron-acrylic-window) so if the Windows opacity option is off the program will not be translucent.
 Here is a quick video on [how to enable/disable the Windows opacity option](https://www.youtube.com/watch?v=WN8W-d0zbfY):